Secure IP Address Allocation at Cloud Scale: Evaluation

 \subsection{Simulation Parameters and Objectives}

-Our simulator allows researchers and practitioners to understand the impact of environmental, policy, and adversarial conditions on security properties.
-As such, it can be tuned with a variety of settings that are useful for analysis.
-Within this setting, an adversary aims to achieve coverage of the IP pool and associated latent configurations, objectives that we further define here.
+Our evaluation aims to quantify the impact of environmental, policy, and adversarial conditions on security properties.
+As such, we perform sweeps of multiple parameters that affect allocation policy performance.
+Within this setting, a cloud provider (defender) aims to reduce the ability of adversaries to exploit address reputation and previous tenants, objectives that are further defined here.

 \paragraph{IP Count and Utilization.} The size of the overall IP pool ($|\mathcal{I}|$), and the number of IPs allocated at any given time $|\mathcal{I}_{A_t}|$) has a substantial impact on allocation performance.
 If the majority of IP addresses are assigned, for instance, the pool policy has fewer choices when a tenant requests a new IP, and strategies that age, tag, or segment the addresses will therefore be less effective.
 Here, we can study performance by varying the max pool \textit{allocation ratio} ($AR_{max} = \max_{t} \frac{|\mathcal{I}_{A_t}|}{|\mathcal{I}|}$) between simulations.
 Our evaluated simulation scenarios have $\max_{t}|\mathcal{I}_{A_t}| \approx \SI{680}{k}$, and compute $|\mathcal{I}|$ using $AR_{max}$ (set in each experiment).